-Do you feel sad without any reason?
+Do you feel sad for any reason?
 Have you lost your interest in the stuff you loved once?
 Do you feel worthless or failure?
-Are you finding it hard to do your normal day to day activities?
+Are you finding it hard to do your normal day-to-day activities?

 If you feel all these things, then you are not alone?
 There is no fixed age of when depression will happen, it can happen at any age.

-- Many times we think that depression is a normal part of ageing.
+- Many times we think that depression is a normal part of aging.

 - When you live alone that can also lead to depression, when there are few to notice your symptoms.

 - When you don’t realize that your physical illness is a sign of depression.

 Everyone should realize that depression can happen to anyone at any age.
 Most older adults are not depressed and that’s good news.
 Around 1% to 5% of people with depression live in the community, about 13.5% of people require home health care for their problems, and 11.5% are patients in older age hospitals.

 Many times we don’t identify the symptoms of depression in older adults.
 Some of the signs and symptoms are:

 - When you lose interest in your favorite things or hobbies